 These sessions, designed for social work and legal professionals, will offer training on evidenced-based practices to support vulnerable older adults.
 These trainings will include enhanced safety planning, multidisciplinary approaches to case assessment, strategies to secure appropriate community and city government resources, and interventions to resolve the abuse.

-Each workshop offers two social work continuing education credits.
+Each workshop offers two social work continuing education credits and two continuing legal education credits.
 There is no charge to participate in the workshops, but there is a $40 fee for CEUs for each session.